Rakshit788/DeployDock/README.md

     B -->|Webhook (Future)| D
 ```

-- **API Service**: The main entry point for user requests, handling project creation, deployment triggers, and status checks.
+- **API Service**: The main entry point for user requests, handling OAuth, project creation, deployment triggers, and status checks.
-- **Worker Service**: A background job processor that listens for build tasks from the Redis queue, clones the repository, and builds a Docker image.
+- **Worker Service**: A background job processor that listens for build tasks from the Redis queue and builds Docker images.
-- **Deployer Service**: (Future Scope) Intended to manage the routing and serving of deployed applications.
+- **Deployer Service**: Consumes deploy tasks and runs built images as Docker containers.
 - **Nginx**: Acts as a reverse proxy, directing traffic to the appropriate services.
 - **PostgreSQL**: The primary database for storing user, project, and deployment information.
 - **Redis**: Used as a message broker for the asynchronous task queue.